pruje/libbash.sh/docs/libbash.md

 - 1: Usage error
 - 2: Log file cannot be created or is not writable
 - 3: Log file already exists, but append option is not set
-- 4: Path exists but is not a regular file
+- 4: Path exists, but is not a regular file

 #### Example
 ```bash